-I took the 2.5 mile Sculpture Walk, in part because the Hardwick Inn is halfway along the route – a great place to stop for refreshments.
+I took the 2.5 mile Sculpture Walk, in part because the Hardwick Inn is halfway along the route – a good place to stop for refreshments.
 Further along the Walk, there are some great views back to the Halls across the Great Pond.

 If formal gardens attract you to visit stately homes, then I wouldn’t recommend Hardwick’s limited displays.
 If parkland walks are your forte, then Hardwick has some pleasant routes, although less agile senior travellers should take care with regard to some steep inclines and muddy stretches.
-If you have children in tow, then opportunities to keep them entertained are fairly limited, although there is a Woodland Play trail.
+If you have children in tow, then opportunities to keep them entertained are fairly limited, although there is a Woodland Play Trail.